 Why Should You Change Your AC Filter?

 There are a range of reasons to change your filter regularly.
-The first is that it extends the life of your system, saving you a great deal of money—replacing an AC is certainly not cheap!
+The first is that it extends the life of your system, saving you a great deal of money—replacing an AC unit is certainly not cheap!
 Routine replacement of the filter also make your system more efficient.
 A dirty filter means that your AC will have to work that much harder to effectively cool your house.
 Don’t let that extra energy go to waste.
 Provide your system with a clean and crisp filter.

 Changing your filter out regularly also ensures healthier air quality in your home.
 This is especially important for those who suffer from asthma or for households that have pets present.
 Pet dander can quickly clog an air filter, so keep that in mind if you have cats or dogs.